crnvl/substance-philosophy/content/posts/Discovering_Your_Consciousness.md

 title: "Discovering your consciousness"
 date: 2023-11-13T16:36:56+01:00
 draft: false
-summary: "A guide on how to safely experience a higher consciousness for the first time."
+summary: "A guide on how to safely experience a altered consciousness for the first time."
 cover:
   image: "https://onlineonlineonlineonline.online/qucrwh"
   relative: false # To use relative path for cover image, used in hugo Page-bundles
 ShowToc: true
 ShowWordCount: true
 hideMeta: true
-tags: ["psychedelics", "psilocybin", "truffles", "mushrooms", "lsd", "dmt", "mescaline", "consciousness", "higher consciousness", "trip", "trip sitter", "guide"]
+tags: ["psychedelics", "psilocybin", "truffles", "mushrooms", "lsd", "dmt", "mescaline", "consciousness", "altered consciousness", "trip", "trip sitter", "guide"]
 ---

-Experiencing your higher conscious for the first time can be one of the most important and liberating experiences in your entire life, so I advise you to make the most out of it, but also be extra careful.
+Experiencing your altered conscious for the first time can be one of the most important and liberating experiences in your entire life, so I advise you to make the most out of it, but also be extra careful.
 In-depth research and preparation are key to a successful trip for discovering and working on yourself.

 Psychedelics can not only offer a beautiful trip, but can also assist you with working on yourself, giving you insight on your questions, showing you a path through life and making your brain more receptive to change.
 Of course, there's also a certain risk coming with substances like psilocybin, LSD, DMT or mescaline.